robertdj/RDP/README.md

 # License

 This package is almost exclusively C++ code that is linked against R.
-[As explained in RCpp's FAQ](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-FAQ.pdf) this leaves me no option but to use GPL.
+[As explained in Rcpp's FAQ](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-FAQ.pdf) this leaves me no option but to use GPL.